SavarJ/Code4Good/readme.md

 - Akhil
   - Co-worked with Nethaniel
     - Integrated Twilio REST-API to our local repository and debugged the network issues we were having
+    - Made a linked hashmap which inlcuded
    - Worked on the final presentation visuals and context
 - Max
   - Developed the entire SwiftUI portion of the project
   - Created Student and Tutor objects
   - Created a Feed of Tutors populated with test data that the user could explore
-  - Run Xcode project to see Tutor Feed!